-The principal or designee is encouraged to request a meeting with a transgender student and his or her parent/guardian upon the student's enrollment in the district or in response to a currently enrolled student's change of gender expression or identity.
+The principal or designee, or an appropriate, designated school employee, is encouraged to request a meeting with a transgender or gender-expansive student upon the student's enrollment in the district or in response to a currently enrolled student's change of gender expression or identity.
+Before contacting a student's parents/guardians, the school will consult with the student about the student's preferences regarding family involvement and honor those preferences.

 The goals of the meeting are to:

-- Develop understanding of that student's individual needs with respect to his or her gender expression or identity; and - Develop a shared understanding of the student's day-to-day routine within the school so as to foster a relationship and help alleviate any apprehensions the student may have with regard to his or her attendance at school.
+- Develop understanding of that student's individual needs with respect to their gender expression or identity, including any accommodations that the student is requesting or that the district will provide according to Policy 3213 and this procedure and under state and federal law; and - Develop a shared understanding of the student's day-to-day routine within the school so as to foster a relationship and help alleviate any apprehensions the student may have with regard to their attendance at school.

-The principal or designee may not require the student to attend a meeting as a condition of providing them with the protection to which they are entitled under Policy and Procedure 3213, and state and federal law regarding gender expression or identity.
+The principal or designee may not require the student to attend a meeting as a condition of providing them with the protection to which they are entitled under Policy 3213 and this procedure, and state and federal law regarding gender expression or identity.

-Definitions/Terms
+Key Definitions/Terms